 5.3 Instructions for the dishwasher at St George’s are on top of the machine.

 5.4 All food and beverages must be provided by the user; please do not use any supplies in church cupboards.

-5.5 Children are not permitted in the kitchen.
+5.5 Under-16s are not permitted in the kitchens.